Modern Woodmen of America: Products

+In 2003, Modern Woodmen started MWABank, primarily a direct bank.
+In 2018, Axos Bank of Axos Financial Inc, acquired $225 million of deposits from MWABank.

 Financial standing

 A.M.
-Best rates Modern Woodmen's financial stability, security and management performance as A (Excellent), the third highest of 15 ratings.
+Best rates Modern Woodmen's financial stability, security and management performance as A (Excellent), the third highest of 13 ratings.
 The rating is based on a comprehensive quantitative evaluation of the organization's balance sheet strength, operating performance and business profile.
 Insurers in the Excellent category are considered to have an excellent ability to meet their ongoing obligations.

 Additionally, KBRA has assigned Modern Woodmen an insurance financial strength rating of AA−, the fourth highest of its 22 rating categories.

 Modern Woodmen follows a conservative investment approach, holding nearly 80 percent of its portfolio in corporate and government bonds.
-As of year-end 2024, Modern Woodmen held $116.67 for every $100 in liabilities.
+As of year-end 2025, Modern Woodmen held $116.67 for every $100 in liabilities.